kapawlak/128A_Remote/lab4-RC/lab4.md

 which relates the current into a capacitor to the rate of change of the voltage.
 Note that it takes some time to build up charges.
 So the voltage across a capacitor cannot instantaneously increase.

 ::: Question
 A 0.1-μF capacitor has 16 V across its terminals.
-How much change does it hold?
+How much charge does it hold?
 :::

 ::: Question